-Benefits of Fresh Milled Flour
+Benefits of Freshly Milled Flour

 The Taste of Freshly Milled Flour

-Fresh Milled flour vs Store Bought
+Freshly Milled flour vs. Store Bought

 Wheat Berry Selection

-I had plans to use a local wheat grown a few hours north of me but they sadly dropped their organic rating.
+I had plans to use local wheat grown a few hours north of me but they sadly dropped their organic rating.
 I still plan on trying their wheat in the future with the hopes that they return to their original plans of farming wheat organically.
-Organic or not is a personal preference, I choose organic whenever possible to support farmers who are able and choose to grow in an environmentally friendly and sustainable way.
-It’s also something my family strongly believes in.
+Organic or not is a personal preference, I choose organic whenever possible to support farmers who are able and want to grow in an environmentally friendly and sustainable way.

-Before I start milling I work out how fine I am going to mill the wheat berries on hand.
+Before I start milling, I work out how fine I am going to mill the wheat berries on hand.
 I can turn the dial at the front of the mill clockwise to head more towards a finer flour, or counterclockwise to get a more coarse grind.
-This turning action essentially moves the two stainless steel burrs closer or father apart, respectively.
-I am still experimenting with varying levels of granularity, but currently I start by turning the dial until it is at a medium level and then I begin milling grain slowly with a handful of grain to start.
+This turning action moves the two stainless steel burrs closer or farther apart, respectively.
+I am still experimenting with varying levels of granularity, but currently, I start by turning the dial until it is at a medium level and then I begin milling grain slowly with a handful of grain to start.
 I turn the dial clockwise to go finer, inspecting the output at each turn.
 I’ve become attuned to the sound the mill makes and the vibration of the arm and handle when the grind is at just the right level to get the granularity I want.

-Using a manual mill is definitely not a fast process, but with the right music playing through my headphones hand-milling becomes a very meditative process.
+Using a manual mill is not a fast process, but with the right music playing through my headphones, hand-milling becomes a very meditative process.
 As I turn the crank it gives me time to step back from the hustle of the day and think about the upcoming bake, what am I going to test?
 What do I seek to learn?
 And maybe most importantly, how can I work this bread into each meal of the day?

-With my bowl of freshly milled flour I’m then ready to build my levain and later in the day start mixing.
+With my bowl of freshly milled flour, I’m then ready to build my levain and later in the day start mixing.

 The Perfect Loaf Country Sour with Fresh Milled Flour